 In the event that an Examiner is sanctioned, he/she will be responsible for any expenses incurred by NCCCO in the retesting of candidates whose scores have been invalidated as a consequence of irregularities or uncertainties caused by the sanctioned Practical Examiner.
 Sanctioned Practical Examiners must immediately return all confidential exam materials to NCCCO.

-Any Practical Examiner whose accreditation has been revoked on the basis of a willful violation as outlined in the PIT procedures and who is required to submit a request for re-entry to the Practical Exam Management Committee must make that application either in person or via telephone.
+Any Practical Examiner whose accreditation has been revoked on the basis of a willful violation as outlined in the PIT procedures and who is required to submit a request for re-entry to the Practical Exam Audit Committee must make that application either in person or via telephone.
 Upon successful completion of the Practical Examiner Accreditation Program (PEAP) workshop, readmitted Practical Examiners are responsible for the cost of subsequent provisional audits.

 Change of Address